-Though she doesn't actually carry it out, in Serenity, River is shown putting a gun to her head while in the middle of her absolute rock-bottom mental breakdown, complete with her begging Simon to put a bullet in her, because she is terrified of what the Operative will do to the rest of the crew to get to her.
+Though she doesn't actually carry it out, River is shown putting a gun to her head while in the middle of her absolute rock-bottom mental breakdown, complete with her begging Simon to put a bullet in her, because she is terrified of what the Operative will do to the rest of the crew to get to her.

 River: Put a bullet to me...
 Bullet in the brainpan, squish.

 It is implied that the Operative was Driven to Suicide after seeing the effects of the Pax.